DMARCPROBLEM.comDMARC Record Analysis

 Common Problems Checked

-• Invalid p, sp, pct, adkim, or aspf values
+- Invalid p, sp, pct, adkim, aspf, or reporting values

 Improve Delivery

-This site lets you check your DMARC configuration - you can also check the SPF and DKIM records.
+This site lets you check your DMARC configuration - you can also check the SPF and DKIM records on their own or all in one go at AUTHPROBLEM.com.
 Correct sender authentication is very important, but it is also only a starting point.
 For more information and practical tips on improving email delivery, visit Outgoing.email.